TencentCloudADP/youtu-agent/README.md

 #### Step 4

-Train the Youtu-agent on a single node with 8 GPUs:
+Train the Youtu-Agent on a single node with 8 GPUs:

 ```bash
 # restart the ray cluster